Omaha Brain Injury Attorney

 Legally, someone who harms another person can be held liable for the damages he or she caused.
 The at-fault party would be responsible for immediate expenses - property damage and medical bills - as well as long-term costs: ongoing medical treatments, loss of wages and earning potential, and changes in lifestyle.
 It can be difficult to fully appreciate just how these costs will add up over the years, which is why you need a lawyer to consider the case from all angles and protect your future.

 If you or a loved one has suffered a traumatic brain injury, just know that you are not alone.
-Call the Omaha brain injury legal team at Bottlinger Law L.L.C. at (402) 505-8234.
+Call the Omaha injury legal team at Bottlinger Law L.L.C. at (402) 505-8234.
 Put us to work protecting you and your family’s legal rights.
 We can help.

 Our legal team is ready to help.
-Please fill out the form below to set up a free consultation with attorney Jason Bottlinger.
+Please fill out the form below to set up a free consultation with the Bottlinger Law team.

 Membership in this group is restricted only to attorneys who have won multi-millions dollar verdicts for their clients.